Discover the techniques to create compositions illustrated with plants and flowers

 More than 1M creatives and growing.
 Domestika is the place to share and learn what you love.

 Demonstrate your course attendance with a certificate signed by the teacher.
 Get it with your Domestika PRO subscription

 Professionally developed courses

 We selected top creatives and a team of experts to develop the courses.
 The result?
 You'll feel like you're working side by side with leading professionals.

-Paulina Maciel's first meeting with watercolor took place at the university, while she was studying design; but it was not until some years later that he decided to go deeper and explore the world of nature with this technique, through professional training at a watercolor academy.
-His first order was a wedding invitation for some friends and since then many more have come, not always related to the bridal stationery.
-His training in design has allowed him to take advantage of his illustrations, applying them in all kinds of projects.
+Paulina Maciel's first meeting with watercolor took place at the university, while she was studying design; but it was not until some years later that she decided to go deeper and explore the world of nature with this technique, through professional training at a watercolor academy.
+Her first order was a wedding invitation for some friends and since then many more have come, not always related to the bridal stationery.
+Her training in design has allowed her to take advantage of her illustrations, applying them in all kinds of projects.